12 Myths about paying for college as a homeschool family

 529 savings plans, or any education vehicle like a education savings account (Coverdell), can be opened for your child.
 There is no requirement to open or save money tied to the method of schooling you choose for your child.
 In fact, these can even be established before the child starts school of any kind!

+The next time you hear statements like "can homeschool students apply for financial aid?" you'll know myth from fact.
 As you think about how your family will pay for school, don't be discouraged by your choice of independent education.
 As in many other respects, it helps and does not hurt.
 Focus on real ways to plan for the cost of school and don't let myths hold your family back.

 We help Christian families on their journey to financial freedom.
 If you would like more posts from us on how to balance what's truly important with your finances, please sign up for our free newsletter.
 If you’d like to hear more about how Intrepid Eagle Finance helps families manage their financial lives, click here to learn more and schedule a free consultation.